kw7oe/kw7oe.github.io/content/posts/how-i-deploy-my-elixir-release.md

 ## Steps for updating subsequent release

 Subsequent release involves the similar steps as the above.
-Before starting the new version, We need to stop our old version server first.
+The difference is before starting the new version, we need to stop our old version server first.
 However, script like this won't work:

 ```bash
 bin/app stop
 bin/app start
 ```

-This is because it would take some time for the old application to be shutdown gracefully, so running start command immediately would very likely to caused the following error:
+This is because it take time for the old application to shutdown gracefully.
+Hence, running start command immediately would likely to cause the following error:

 ```